-KPI 06 shows the number of PaPs which have been (pre-) allocated by the C-OSS in the second half of April 2016.
+KPI 06 shows the number of PaPs which have been (pre-) allocated by the C-OSS in the second half of April 2018.
 This means that the PaP sections requested were allocated, but only under the condition that possible feeder/outflow sections, which appear in most of the requests, can be constructed by the concerned IMs/ABs and that these proposals will be accepted by the applicant, and/or that the applicant does not withdraw its request before active timetable (end of August).
 The KPI is displayed as KMs per year.

-If the volume of requested capacity is close to the volume of pre-allocated capacity, this means that there are very little conflicting requests, and that thus the PaP offer can be perceived as adequate (7,1 vs 7,0 million KMs for TT2017).
+If the volume of requested capacity is close to the volume of pre-allocated capacity, this means that there are very little conflicting requests, and that thus the PaP offer can be perceived as adequate (13,5 vs 13,0 million KMs for TT2019).

-A total of 7,1 million KMs were pre-allocated for TT2018 in April 2017 (+1%)
+A total of 13,0 million KMs were pre-allocated for TT2019 in April 2018 (+79,5%)

+- → 7,3 million for TT2018

 - → 7,0 million for TT2017

 - → 5 million for TT2016

 - → 2,8 million for TT2015